uber-research/atari-model-zoo/README.md

 # Atari Zoo

 The aim of this project is to disseminate deep reinforcement learning agents trained by a variety of algorithms, and to enable easy analysis, comparision, and visualization of them.
-The hope is to reduce friction for further research into understanding reinforcement leanring agents.
+The hope is to reduce friction for further research into understanding reinforcement learning agents.
 This project makes use of the excellent [Lucid](https://github.com/tensorflow/lucid) neural network visualization library, and integrates with the [Dopamine](https://github.com/google/dopamine) [model release](https://github.com/google/dopamine/tree/master/docs#downloads).

 ## About